shaofengzhu/office-addin/hello-world/README.md

 # Hello World Office Addin

 ## Introduction
-There here are some tempaltes for office-addin, such as VS tempalte or YO Office, and those template or tool make it easy to create an office-addin.
+There are some templates for office-addin, such as VS tempalte or YO Office, and those template or tool make it easy to create an office-addin.
 But those tool and template generate too many files and a developer may get lost.
 In this tutorial, we would like to build a very simple Office-Addin using simple code editor.
 You could Visual Studio Code as code editor.

-An office addin actually only need two files
+The goal of this tutorial is to show that an office addin actually only need two files:

 1. An HTML page.
+It contains UI and logic.
 Let's name it as taskpane.html
 2. A manifest XML.
+It tells Office app how to display some ribbon button and launch the HTML page.
 Let's name it as manifest.xml

 When you walk though this tutorial, you will notice that the most difficult part is the manifest.xml.

-### Create a folder
+## Create a folder and two files.
 ```console
 mkdir hello-world
 ```